cityssm/is-sault-ste-marie/README.md

 [clarification from the Government of Canada](https://www.noslangues-ourlanguages.gc.ca/en/writing-tips-plus/sault-ste.-marie-soo-saultite.html) to spell it properly.

-**This package standardizes the spelling of our beloved city, Sault Ste.
+**This package helps standardize the spelling of our beloved city, Sault Ste.
 Marie.**

 Includes the full spelling, the preferred abbreviated spelling, common misspellings, and unique spellings from other sources,